About The Book

 About the author.

-Michael Davies is the Owner and Founder of Davies Media Design, an online education company specializing in Open Source programs like GIMP and Inkscape.
-In 2011, he created the Davies Media Design YouTube channel – which today is one of the largest GIMP + Inkscape dedicated channels on the planet.
-He is also the creator of the GIMP 2.10 Masterclass: From Beginner to Pro Photo Editing, which is a best-selling course on Udemy with over 2,500 students and a 4.6 star rating.
-Additionally, he teaches classes on Skillshare to over 400 students.
+Michael Davies is the Owner and Founder of Davies Media Design, an online education company specializing in Open Source programs like GIMP, Inkscape, and Darktable.
+In 2011, he created the Davies Media Design YouTube channel – which today is one of the largest FOSS dedicated channels on the planet.
+He is also the creator of the GIMP 2.10 Masterclass: From Beginner to Pro Photo Editing, which is a best-selling course on Udemy.

 Mike holds a Bachelor of Science Degree in Business Administration, Marketing from the University of Central Florida.